eric-brechemier/the-shape-of-design-french-translation/glossary/purpose.md

 ## RATIONALE ##

-I contemplated the translation 'vocation' (fr/en), which resonated in some contexts, emphasizing an elevated direction.
-It cam too strong though and I reverted to a more down-to-earth, all-purpose translation as 'but' (goal).
+I contemplated the translation "vocation" (vocation), which resonated in some contexts, emphasizing an elevated direction.
+It cam too strong though and I reverted to a more down-to-earth, all-purpose translation as "but" (goal).